Killian's K9 Academy

 Teaching K9 Communication

-Hi, I’m Rudy Montalvo, and together with my wife Sheri, we founded Killian’s K9 Academy, LLC to help dogs become well-loved members of the family by teaching their owners K9 communication.
-I’ve been training dogs for over 30 years.
-After moving from Northwestern New York to North Carolina in 2011, we adopted three amazing dogs, Levi, Brenneke, and Fritz, from the Johnston County animal protection league, one of the rescues we proudly support.
-We strongly believe in adopting, not shopping, there are so many incredible dogs out there just waiting for a second chance.
+Rudy has over 30 years of dog training experience.
+After moving from Northwestern New York to North Carolina in 2011, Rudy and Sheri adopted four dogs, Levi, Brenneke, Fritz, and Annie, from local rescues, including the Johnston County Animal Protection League, which they proudly support.
+They strongly believe in adopting, not shopping, because so many incredible dogs are simply waiting for a second chance.

 Why We Don’t Use Shock/Static Collars